What’s New for 2025 Tax Returns:

 - Payments to daycare centres and nursery schools.

-- Payments for after school programs and activities where the child would otherwise have to be in care.
+- Payments for after-school programs and activities where the child would otherwise have to be in care.

 - Keep in mind, the deduction is intended to help offset the cost of caring for children, enabling parents to work outside the home.
 Thus, weekend sports or other classes generally do not qualify.